ceri-num/lct-data-science/README.md

 - Get *Marp for VS Code* extention
 - On `VS Code parameters > working space > Marp for VS Code` you can add elements on `Markdown › Marp: Themes` : `style/imt-slide.css`.
+- Also authorise html tag. activate `marp: Enable HTML` in settings.

 ### Overleaf Web-Editor